rsmp-nordic/core_v4/components.md

 A module can work with component types defined by other module.
 For example, a sensor module might work with detector logic components defines by a traffic light module.

-A module can defines commands or statuses that work with arbitrary component types.
+A module can define commands or statuses that work with arbitrary component types.
 For example, a generic info module might work with components of any type to provide the name and configuration of any component, as well as list components.

 ## Component Groups
 You can address groups of component using intermediate levels.
 For example: